elhamjahani/my-pro/README.md

 ```

 ### Solution 2
-in this solution I want to use one of the OS's environment variables called "$RANDOM".
+in this solution I want to use one of the OS's environment variables called "$RANDOM". (you can find it in Task1/solution2.sh)

 RANDOM is a shell variable that is used to generate random integers in Linux.
 It is an internal bash command that returns a pseudo-random 16-bit integer in the range 0 – 32767.
 It returns a different integer at each invocation.